View Cart Checkout

 You can download the International Traffic in Arms Regulations (ITAR) from our site, but there’s not a lot of discussion on how to use it or when it’s important.

-You can, however, check out our sister site ExportRules.com.
+Instead, I recommend that you check out our sister site ExportRules.com.
 They specialize in ITAR Compliance, export training and information for exporters of military goods.

 If you’re a real compliance die-hard, check out their Sample Export Compliance Manual.
 It’s one of the best products I’ve seen for the development of military export compliance programs.